 Have More Questions?

 Still have questions?
 We have answers.
 Figuring out whether your organization is a good fit for the capstone program all starts with a conversation, so please don't hesitate to reach out to the Academic Programs team.
-Diana Beck is the Director of Academic Programs and Sarah French is the Academic Project Specialist.
+Diana Beck is the Assistant Dean of Graduate Education and Sarah French is the Academic Project Specialist.
 Sarah can be reached at [email protected].

 Ready to Apply?

 Once you are ready to submit a project proposal and partner with the Humphrey School on a capstone project, fill out the capstone project proposal form.